OpenDataServices/sedldata/README.md

 ## Setup

-At the moment you need to put the postgres database URI in an environment variable on the host.
+Postgres database URI can be in an environment variable on the host:

 ```
 export DB_URI=postgresql://user:pa55w0rd@localhost/database
 ```

-TODO: configure this better
+Alternatively rename `database.ini.tmpl` to `database.ini` and set params there.

 ## Do stuff